Maniac (Stray Kids song): Critical reception

 Teen Vogue's Crystal Bell compared "Maniac" as "proof enough that it doesn't matter which way Stray Kids decide to turn" if Oddinary exists at the crossroads.
 She praised the group "can continue to evolve their sound while also staying true to themselves as artists."
 NME critic, Tássia Assis, admired that "how much Stray Kids refined their talents for this comeback, successfully combining their abrasive energy with more tempered tones."
 Yemi from Idology said that the song "shows a relatively flexible mood compared to previous works that were consistent with divergence, and it was impressive that the group's unique strong energy was still there, but that they had enough room to try to make rapid adjustments."
-Time and NME listed "Maniac" as one of the best K-pop song in the first half of 2022.
 Rolling Stone ranked "Maniac" number 56 on its list of the Best Songs of 2022.
+Other publications who ranked it amongst the best K-pop songs of 2022 include Billboard (5th), CNN Philippines Life (5th), The Korea Herald (2nd), NME (24th), and Teen Vogue (unranked).

 Commercial performance

 In South Korea, "Maniac" debuted at number 105 on the Gaon Digital Chart in the chart issue dated March 13–19, 2022.
-The song also debuted at number six on the component Download Chart, and number two on the BGM Chart.
-After that, the song ascended to number 29 on the main chart in the next week, becoming the group's highest peak on the chart, including number two on the Download Chart.
+After that, the song ascended to number 29 in the next week, becoming the group's highest peak on the chart.
 In Japan, "Maniac" entered Billboard Japan Hot 100 at number 89 and jumped to number 43 in its next week.
 After the Japanese version release, the song re-entered and peaked at number 21.
 The song also peaked at number 33 on the Oricon Combined Singles Chart, while the Japanese version at number 28.
-In other Asia-Pacific countries, "Maniac" entered Malaysia's RIM International Singles at number four, Singapore's RIAS Top Streaming Chart at number nine, Billboard Vietnam Hot 100 at number 82, Australia's ARIA Singles Chart at number 79, and New Zealand RMNZ Hot Singles at number four.

 In North America, "Maniac" debuted at number 19 on the Billboard Bubbling Under Hot 100, becoming their first appearance on the chart, as well as number one on the World Digital Song Sales, making it the second song to top the chart after "Mixtape: Oh".
+Later, it received gold certification from Recording Industry Association of America (RIAA) for 500,000 units in May 2024.
 The song also entered Canadian Hot 100 at number 79.
-In Europe, "Maniac" appeared for the first time on the main UK Singles Chart at number 98, and AFP Top 200 Single at number 149.
-Furthermore, the song charted in Hungary (14), and Lithuania (48).
+In Europe, "Maniac" appeared for the first time on the main UK Singles Chart at number 98.
 Globally, the song debuted at number 21 on the Billboard Global 200, as well as number 12 on the Global Excl.
-U.S., becoming the group's highest charted song.
-For Billboard Hits of the World, the song appeared on the Indonesia (14), Malaysia (2), Philippines (22), Russia (4), and Singapore (10) Songs charts.
+U.S., becoming the group's highest-charted song.